ian-griptape-ai/griptape-nodes-library-keycolors/README.md

 ## Algorithm Details

-The node uses Pylette's KMeans clustering algorithm for optimal color extraction:
+The node uses Pylette's Median Cut algorithm for optimal color extraction:

-1. **KMeans Clustering**: Groups similar pixels into clusters to identify dominant colors
+1. **Median Cut Algorithm**: Recursively divides the color space to identify dominant color regions
-2. **Perceptual Grouping**: Colors are selected based on perceptual similarity and distribution
+2. **Balanced Distribution**: Colors are selected to represent the full spectrum of the image
 3. **Frequency Analysis**: Each color includes its frequency/prominence in the image
 4. **Automatic Diversity**: Pylette ensures selected colors are distinct and representative
 5. **Optimized Processing**: Efficient algorithm handles images of various sizes effectively